debate-map/app/Packages/deploy/README.md

 1) Run (in repo root): `tilt up`
 2) Wait till Tilt has finished deploying everything to your local k8s cluster. (can use the Tilt webpage/ui, or press `s` in the tilt terminal, to monitor)
 2.1) `tilt up` can fail the first several times you try, with error `Build Failed: kubernetes apply: error mapping postgres-operator.crunchydata.com/PostgresCluster3: no matches for kind "PostgresCluster3" in version "postgres-operator.crunchydata.com/v1beta1"`, I think because of a race condition where some of `deploy/postgres` runs before `deploy/install`, or something.
 To fix, just keep restarting, fiddling with Tilt UI, etc. till the "uncategorized" resource shows green.
+2.2) `tilt up` can also fail with the error `Get "https://kubernetes.docker.internal:6443/api?timeout=32s": net/http: TLS handshake timeout`.
+This most likely just means docker is out of memory (was the cause for me).
+To resolve: Completely close Docker Desktop, shutdown WSL2 (`wsl --shutdown`), restart Docker Desktop, then rerun `tilt up`.
+More info: https://stackoverflow.com/a/68779828
 3) [temp] Run the init-db script: `npm start initDB_freshScript_k8s`

 Notes: